-This course is a survey of American history from its beginning to 1800.
+This course is a survey of American history from its beginning to the end of the period of confederation in 1787.
 Emphasis is placed upon the European heritage of most Americans, the early desire for freedom of action and for limited government, and the resulting revolution.
 It is intended to give the student some knowledge of the principles upon which the Founding Fathers built and to better orient him toward the American way of life.